vaddi/OML/README.md

 *  write down a native linkadress, it will be saved in same format, but will be displayed as a clickable href link
 *  BBCode Shortcode style to get a litle bit more formating
-*  All Content and Pageination will be get from xml Files
+*  All Content will read from xml Files
 *  Have to be very userfriendly by simple Structure and Usage
+*  Generates automaticly RSS1, RSS2 or Atom feeds from your Books

 ## On Going ##